-‘Be My Eyes’ is a free mobile application that connects visually impaired people with sighted volunteers around the world.
+‘In this Recommends piece, Pooja Bhatia, Editor, The Blahcksheep introduces you to ‘Be My Eyes,’ a free mobile application that connects visually impaired people with sighted volunteers around the world.

 At 25, I was diagnosed with an eye disease, so I gave up my plans to take over my family’s farm.
 Instead, I studied for a degree in philosophy and went on to restore chairs.
 I was going blind myself and was working for the Danish Blind Association as a Consultant.
 Some of my blind friends were reaching out to their friends and family via video calling services to ask for visual assistance but they always had to decide exactly who to call – this sparked the idea of Be My Eyes and a community of volunteers who could step in.Hans Jorgen Wiberg